 At Mr Dobbs’ shop, Sheri is allowed to have a chair said to be a Louis XIV chair once owned by Marie Antoinette herself but a dealer, Mr Crispin, said was fake.
 It has a strange effect on her.
 After periods of sitting in it she feels wonderfully refreshed and confident.
 She takes more pride in her appearance and sheds her ghastly specs.
 She starts standing up for herself, albeit in an oddly pompous, old-fashioned manner that leads to arrogance at times, which sometimes leads to trouble, and has no problems re-auditioning Marie Antoinette for the school play (to Kay’s chagrin).
 But the effects don’t seem to last, causing Sheri to fall back to her old self just as she makes strides with her new confidence and going back to the specs and being bullied by Kay and her stepmother.

 Sheri also begins to have strange visions of voices out for her blood and people out to kill her.
 As the visions get stronger, they take the form of ghoulish-faced, bloodthirsty French revolutionary lynch mobs and even the guillotine.
-These visions always seem to appear as Sheri’s confidence fades, as if they were an after-effect.
+These visions always seem to appear as Sheri’s confidence fades, as if they are an after-effect.

-As the confidence-building does not seem to last, Sheri sits in the chair more and more to get more of that confidence, and gives her bully stepmother a lot of shocks with it, which leave stepmother frightened and sweating.
-Her schoolwork improves, particularly in regard to the French Revolution.
+As the confidence-building does not seem to last, Sheri sits in the chair more and more to get more of that confidence, and gives her bully stepmother a lot of shocks with it, which leave her frightened and sweating.
+Sheri’s schoolwork improves, particularly in regard to the French Revolution.
 But her arrogance is growing too; she acts like a haughty queen who thinks everyone and everything is beneath her, such as flinging her lines away: “Pah!
 What does a person of my consequence want with such piffling trifles!”
 She does not seem to get into any trouble over not doing the lines; instead, the teacher praises her for her improved classwork.

 Sheri discovers her stepmother has sold her chair to Mr Crispin.
 At this, she now realises the chair is genuine and the old twister is trying to get his hands on it for a fraction of its value.
 Her brimming confidence from the pickup enables her to foil the pickup and retain the chair, but is warned Mr Crispin will be back.
 After an evening of forced drudgery from stepmother as her confidence ebbs again, then giving her money-grabbing stepmother the shock of her life after sitting all night in the chair – “You are a thieving knave who steals money and sells things that do not belong to you” – she sends Mr Crispin packing, with his money returned.
 However, Mr Crispin isn’t giving up on the chair that easily.